VCityTeam/UD-Demo-DatAgora-Vegetalisation-PartDieu/Readme.md

 [place of vegetation in cities project](https://github.com/VCityTeam/DatAgora/wiki/Vegetalization-Project) within DatAgora.

-## Used dockers
+## Docker containers used by this demo
-The dockers used in this demo are :
+This demo assumes the existence of the following docker containers:
 - A [Geoserver docker](https://hub.docker.com/r/kartoza/geoserver/)
 - A [Geoserver setup docker](https://github.com/VCityTeam/Geoserver-Setup-docker)
 - A [3DTiles server docker](https://github.com/VCityTeam/3DTiles-Server-docker)